thisisperley/thisisperley-web/README.md

 ## Deployment

-The site is configured for static export and is deployed to GitHub Pages.
+The site is configured for static export and is deployed to a traditional web hosting provider via FTP.
 A GitHub Actions workflow handles the automated deployment process.

 The deployment workflow:
 1. Builds the Next.js application
 2. Exports static files
-3. Deploys to GitHub Pages
+3. Deploys to the web hosting server via FTP
-4. Sets up the custom domain (thisisperley.com)

-To set up GitHub Pages deployment:
+To set up FTP deployment, you need to configure the following secrets in your GitHub repository:

 1. Go to your repository settings
-2. Navigate to "Pages"
+2. Navigate to "Secrets and variables" > "Actions"
-3. Ensure GitHub Actions is selected as the build and deployment source
-4. The custom domain is configured through the CNAME file in the public directory

-No additional secrets are required for GitHub Pages deployment as it uses the built-in GITHUB_TOKEN.
+3. Add the following secrets:
+   - `FTP_SERVER`: Your FTP server hostname
+   - `FTP_USERNAME`: Your FTP username
+   - `FTP_PASSWORD`: Your FTP password
+   - `FTP_SERVER_DIR`: The directory on the FTP server where files should be uploaded (e.g., `/public_html/`)

 ## License